stripe-contrib/stripe-cli/README.md

 1. request a feature you would like via the issue tracker

-pull requests welcome
+Pull requests are always welcome and appriciated.

-report issues in the issues tracker
+Please report issues, offer suggestions, and voice concerns in the issues tracker.